leereilly/games/README.md

 ## Clicker

+* [Byte Clicker](https://github.com/non-npc/Byte-Clicker-Incremental-Game) - An incremental clicker game that demonstrates how to build interactive desktop applications using Python and JavaScript.
 * [Particle Clicker](https://github.com/particle-clicker/particle-clicker) - Addictive incremental game that teaches players the history of high energy particle physics.
 [Play it now!](http://cern.ch/particle-clicker)

 ## Point and Click